uditalias/injex/website/docs/getting-started.md

 npm install --save @injex/core
 ```

 After installing the core package, you will need to install an Injex runtime.
 A runtime implements the functionality of loading files and modules into the Injex container.
-For example, the Node runtime defines the root directories for modules, while the Webpack runtime defines the require context for modules.
+For example, the Node runtime defines the root directories for modules, while the Webpack/Vite runtimes defines the context for modules.

 If you're working on a server-side project, install the Node runtime: